Canva Blog Header

 Voila!

 You have now created and downloaded a print-ready file from Canva.
 We can provide a template for you if needed.
 And there are a few products that may require an extra step (like mailing products), so please let us know if we can be of further assistance.
+Once you’ve placed your order, our talented File Processors will review each of your files.
+If they see any issues with your Canva-created files, our team will reach out before your order is sent to print.

-Do you have questions or concerns about your Canva printing file?
+Do you have questions or concerns about your Canva file?
 We’re here to help!
 Click here to contact us, or click the bubble in the bottom right corner to start a chat.